 How will we use the information we collect?

-The information we collect can be used in a variety of ways to process and manage the legal claim, such as:
+We collect information about you in order to process and manage the legal claim.
+The information we use will be pertinent to the legal claim in some capacity.
+The information we collect can be used in a variety of ways to deal with the legal claim, such as:

 - Deciding on how the legal claim should be progressed